louking/tm-csv-connector/web/docs/source/users-guide.rst

 * enter Bib No and Time for the missing result (leave TM Pos blank)
 * click **Create**

+To confirm a set of results

+* select the last result which is to be confirmed by clicking on the row (away from the bib number or time fields to avoid inline edit of these)
+* click **Confirm**
+* the confirmed rows will be displayed in green shortly thereafter

 RaceDay Scoring Operation
 -----------------------------